Kyrgios wins Citi Open again; Samsonova takes title in women - ExBulletin

 Kyrgios wins Citi Open again; Samsonova takes title in women

+WASHINGTON (AP) as Nick Kyrgios Wandering through a long list of people he wanted to thank on Sunday after ending a three-year title drought by claiming the trophy at the site of his latest triumph, the Citi Open, he told match officials.

+When he caught himself, the Wimbledon runner-up added with a knowing smile: Relations with the umpires are still rocky.

-Wimbledon runner up Nick Kyrgios ended a three-year title drought by claiming the trophy on the site of his latest triumph, saving the only breaking point he faced in Sunday’s Citi Open final en route to a 6-4, 6-3 win over Yoshihito Nishioka.
+Kyrgios extended the best part of his career and gave another performance that will make him someone to take seriously at the US Opensaving the only breaking point he encountered in the final en route to a 6-4, 6-3 victory over Yoshihito Nishioka at the Citi Open.

-Kyrgios seventh career tour level championship came where his sixth did in 2019 on the hard courts of the US open tune up in the US capital.

 Earlier Sunday, Liudmila Samsonova won her second career WTA title by coming back to defeat sixth-seeded Kaia Kanepi 4-6, 6-3, 6-3 in the Citi Open women’s final.

+Kyrgios seventh career tour level Singles Championship came in where it did its sixth in 2019 on the hard courts of the US capital in a tune-up for Flushing Meadows.

-As usual when Kyrgios is in his game, the serve led the way for the 27-year-old Australian, hitting 12 aces and winning 22 of 25 first serve points.
+As usual when Kyrgios is in his game, the serve led the way, hitting 12 aces and winning 22 out of 25 first serve points.
 He won all nine of his service games against Nishioka, making him 64 for 64 in the tournament, finishing the week by saving all 10 break points from his opponents.
 The only one Kyrgios had to deal with on Sunday came at 3-2 in the first set, and Kyrgios threw it away via a volley winner.

+I couldn’t understand his serve game, said Nishioka, who ranked Kyrgios No. 1 on tour in that category and also praised the 27-year-old Australian for being more focused than earlier in his career.

-On the other hand, Kyrgios managed to beat Japanese Nishioka, who is in 96th place and knocked out Andrey Rublev in the semifinals, three times in the opening game of each set and again in the last game of the match.
+Kyrgios managed to break the 96th-placed Japanese Nishioka, knocking out Andrey Rublev in the semifinals three times in the opening game of each set and again in the final of the match.

-This marks quite an unusual consistency for Kyrgios, who came off a run to his first Grand Slam final at the All England Club, losing to Novak Djokovic last month.
-Kyrgios did not receive any ranking points No points were awarded for that showing at Wimbledon, but the title in Washington will push him from 63rd to 37th, within reach of a possible US Open qualifier.
+This marks quite an unusual consistency for Kyrgios, who came off a run to his first Grand Slam final at the All England Club, where he lost to Novak Djokovic.
+Kyrgios did not receive any ranking points No points were awarded for that show at Wimbledon, but the singles title in Washington will push him from 63rd to 37th, within reach of a possible US Open qualifier.

 The game kicks off on August 29 in Flushing Meadows.
 That’s less than a week after a court hearing is scheduled in Australia for a common assault allegation against Kyrgios.